Author: Dr. Athanasios Pallis

 Recently, legislative adjustments have been more complex.
 As reforms in several countries in Asia and Europe illustrate:

 - There is no longer a single port reform theme, such as devolution or opening the market to private terminal operators, as was the case in the 1990s.
 For instance, Italy is now encouraging the merger of port authorities, Greece has changed from corporatizing the state-owned enterprises managing ports to their full privatization.
 In countries such as Korea, and China, the national port system is still very dependent on government policies and action plans.
-Canada is exploring ways to enhance transparency in the port sector while Colombia seeks to re-establish authority in the privatized national port system in the early 1990s.
+Canada is exploring ways to enhance transparency in the port sector while Colombia seeks to re-establish authority in the national port system that was privatized in the early 1990s.

 B. Types of endorsed reforms